jonathanhuml/jonathanhuml.github.io/_pages/about.md

 Personal
 =========

-I enjoy debates about the future of science, especially within the field of neuroAI, the craft and practice of writing as a means of persuasion and thinking, watching and analyzing movies, city planning and architecture, as well as reading with good old-fashioned paper books.
+I enjoy thinking about the future of science, especially within the field of neuroAI, the craft and practice of writing as a means of persuasion and thinking, watching and analyzing movies, city planning and architecture, as well as reading good old-fashioned paper books.

 Some of the books that have shaped my psyche include:  Nietzsche's *Thus Spoke Zarathustra*, Ron Chernow's *Alexander Hamilton*, Joyce's *Portrait of the Artist as a Young Man*, *The Autobiography of Malcolm X*, or any of the works of Albert Camus or Jung.
 I'm a sucker for biographies and collecting math textbooks.
 Gil Strang's linear algebra text and Abbott's analysis textbooks made me want to be a mathematician.